antoniofs23/Columnar/README.md

 # Quick Intro
 A tiling-window-manager built on linux inspired by Amethyst for MacOS.

 This was very much a passion project since I didn't want to install a whole new window manager or mess around with existing linux based window managers that were overly complicated.
-All I wanted was to be able to tile my open windows into columns with the press of a key.
+All I wanted was to tile my open windows into columns with the press of a key.

 Alas **Columnar!** A stupid simple tiling-window-manager:
 1. `F7`: starts auto tiling